procrastinationfighter/latte/README.md

 To build the project, Maven was used.

 Additional file `runtime.ll` with built-in latte functions has been generated using `clang`, basing on code in C.
+Besides defining standard functions for Latte, this file also defines two functions: `add.Str` and `compare.Str` that are used for concatenating and comparing strings.

 ## File structure